Baltoli/project-docs/notes/log.md

   as well as the subtleties involved with getting it right.
 I think the `mult_acq` failures I was noticing are probably to do with the "forgotten start" problem, but need to verify that.

+# 28/2/2017

+* Improved the API for the model checking algorithm.
+* Started to pick apart the sequence checking that we need to be doing to detect failure events.
+* Realised some flaws with the way subautomata are handled.
+* Have an initial (but basically useless) implementation of the bounded model checking algorithm.
+Next step is probably to get a more uniform tracing system going so that it can be debugged - doing so at the moment is very hard and ad-hoc.
+* Looked at adding tracing but it got complex very quickly - might have another go later.
+* Worked out how repetition in a sequence will be handled.